jasonmacduffie/isles-of-maga/breach.md

 Characters can take 0 to 2 traits.
 Traits are qualities of a person with good and bad aspects.
 Traits that apply to a specific attribute or skill can be directly applied to the skill score, at GM discretion.

+- **Claustrophobia:** You are afraid of being enclosed in a small room.
+Any ordinary attribute/skill roll gets a -1 penalty indoors, and a +1 bonus outdoors.
 - **Good Natured:** You prefer to avoid violence.
-Combat rolls get a -2 penalty across the board, but get a +1
+Offensive combat rolls get a -2 penalty across the board, but get +1 to Alchemy, Barter, Smithing, and Speech.
+- **Near-sighted:** You do not have very good vision.
+While wearing glasses, Awareness rolls get a +1 bonus.
+Otherwise, Awareness rolls get a -1 penalty.

 ### Race